phuijse/BLNNbook/README.md

 # Bayesian Learning and Neural Networks

-An ebook on Neural Networks and Bayesian Learning made for the students of the INFO320 course at the [Master on INformatics (MIN) program, UACh](http://magister.inf.uach.cl/).
-This book is published at http://phuijse.github.io/NNBL and it sources can be found at http://github.com/phuijse/NNBL.
-This book is constantly evolving.
-Feel free to contact me via phuijse at inf dot uach dot cl or by writing issues in this repo
+A book on Bayesian Learning and Neural Networks covering theoretical foundations and implementations using Python libraries.
+This book is published at http://phuijse.github.io/BLNNbook and it sources can be found at http://github.com/phuijse/BLNNbook.
+This book is constantly evolving, feel free to contact me via phuijse at inf dot uach dot cl or by writing issues in this repo

+This book was originally made for the students of the INFO320 course at the [Master on INformatics (MIN) program, UACh](http://magister.inf.uach.cl/).

 **Course abstract**